 Colour: Body deep blue, sometimes very dark, or brownish, or greenish, Teeth red.

 Habitat and Biology: Found on upper part of seaward reef below reef edge.
-Feeds mainly on zooplankton
+Feeds mainly on zooplankton and also sponges.

 Remarks: Odunus niger is possible the most common Maldivian triggerfish.
 Large groups can be seen swimming up in the water column above the reef slope.
 At night, and when harassed, they take refuge in small crevices with just their turquoise scissor-like tail showing.